-The following table shows the projection of assets and funded status for current members as of the valuation date.
+The tables on the following pages show the projection of assets and funded status for current members as of the valuation date.
 Our projections assume the sponsor will make the required statutory contributions.
-The projections are based on the statutory funding actuarial valuation and projection report as of June 30, 2016.
+The projections are based on the statutory funding actuarial valuation and projection report as of June 30, 2017.